 - Talking about people behind their back

-- Work habits, such as overwork, checking email compulsively (and first thing in the morning or each time we open our computer or smartphone), not taking vacations, or staying too long in bad jobs
+- Work habits, such as overwork, work addiction, checking email compulsively (and first thing in the morning or each time we open our computer or smartphone), not taking vacations, or staying too long in bad jobs

 Clearly, there are many bad habits.
 The more we have, the more we’re shooting ourselves in the foot when it comes to the quality of our life and work.
 Sometimes we let our bad habits go on for years or even decades.